frankframework/frank-manual2/theory/databaseVendor/databaseVendor.md

 Oracle | ``oracle.jdbc.xa.client.OracleXADataSource``
 H2 | ``org.h2.jdbcx.JdbcDataSource``

 The table below shows the database drivers.
-Its usage is discouraged but they may be used.
+Their usage is discouraged but they may be used.

 Brand | Driver
 ----- | ------